What Are Outriggers on Scaffolding? A Safety Guide

 Permanently set for long-term use |

-Durable, low maintenance |
+Durable, low-maintenance |

 Building maintenance |